heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/PRESENTATION.md

 - Docker Compose allows to define a multi-container Docker application in a Docker Compose file.
-- A Docker Compose file can consist of a set of services, volumes and networks called a "stack".
+- A Docker Compose file can consist of a set of services, volumes and networks called a _"stack"_.
-- A Docker Compose file (`docker-compose.yaml`) can be easily shared and versioned with the application.
+- A Docker Compose file (`compose.yaml`) can be easily shared and versioned with the application.

 ## Questions